-"As Irrigate projects began popping up along the Corridor in unexpected ways, the disruption of the many small projects quickly had a surprising impact.
-The magic of art started a different conversation, something that couldn't have been predicted but was such a blessing.
-Irrigate's public process engaging artists from the community to support local businesses provided a nimble and creative way to influence the narrative and change community perceptions of the value of community development.
+"As Irrigate projects began popping up along the corridor in unexpected ways, the disruption of the many small projects quickly had a surprising impact.
+The magic of art started a different conversation; something that couldn't have been predicted but was such a blessing.
+Irrigate's public process engaging artists from the community to support local businesses provided a nimble and creative way to influence the narrative and change the community perceptions of the value of community development.
 Irrigate's approach taught the public sector that sometimes it's all right to let go of the bureaucratic process to allow for a more organic process of community engagement."

 – Nancy Homans, Policy Director, City of Saint Paul